Facingmoneyproblems/Bit-the-Market-/README.md

 # Beat the Market
-Alerts in price for Bitcoin
+Alerts in price for Bitcoin.
 Hi, I would like to create an App just for sms alerts with Bitcoin prices Determine at what price I want the alert to be sent to my phone via text message.
 If there is some one that can help with this I will really appreciate it